-- Complicated and Distorted Tax Structure - Forced to set elusive tax-to-GDP targets and chasing it through arbitrary measures, while growth and employment is left primarily to some PSDP funded projects - Policy does not follow principles of fairness, certainty, efficiency, and convenience - Higher taxes, narrow base, differential treatments, and exemption hinder growth and flow of revenue - Tax policy complex and killing transactions in pursuing tax targets - Running for Targets
+- Forced to set elusive tax-to-GDP targets and chasing it through arbitrary measures, while growth and employment is left primarily to some PSDP funded projects - Policy does not follow principles of fairness, certainty, efficiency, and convenience - Higher taxes, narrow base, differential treatments, and exemptions hinder growth and flow of revenue - Tax policy complex and killing transactions in pursing tax targets

+TAXATION: ACTION POINTS

+Withholding Tax (WHT)

+Eliminate 45 revenue non-spinners with a combined contribution of less than 1% of total collections (Rs.
+11 billion only)

+Mandatory tax filing

+- Abolish the distinction between filers and non-filers.
+The distinction just creates a nuisance and does not contribute to improving the tax net (the number of filers was 2.28 million in 2020 and 2.29 - Introduce joint return filling instead of individual

+Income tax should be universal and not segmented.
+The division of income based on agriculture, dividends, and so on must be abolished

+Integrated, fair value single VAT-based system of sales tax

+No distinction between services and commodities (FBR-GST on goods 17%, Provinces-GST on services 15%-19.5%)

+Tax exemptions

-- Withholding Tax (WHT) - Eliminate 45 revenue non-spinners with a combined contribution of less than 1% of collections (Rs.
-11 billion only) - Mandatory tax filing - Abolish the distinction between filers and non-filers.
-The distinction just creates a nuisance and does not contribute to improving the tax net (the number of filers was 2.28 million in 2020 and 2.29 million in 2021) - Introduce joint return filling instead of individual - Income tax should be universal and not segmented.
-The division of income based on agriculture, dividends, and so on must be abolished - Integrated, fair value single VAT-based system of Sales Tax - No distinction between services and commodities (FBR-GST on goods 17, Provinces-GST on services 15%-19.5%) - Tax exemptions - Restrict and rationalize - Point of Sale (POS) - Get the POS Tier-1 done in 30 days - Outsource the installation - More than 6000 identified retailers not integrated yet - Outsource monitoring and compliance - Provincial to implement in their jurisdiction - Implement POS on doctors and other professional services like doctors and lawyers for sales tax and income tax presumption - o Consider Hedonic income estimation for lawyers for income tax collection
+Restrict and rationalize

+Point of Sale (POS)

+- Get the POS in Tier-1 done in 30 days - Outsource the installation - More than 6,000 identified retailers not integrated yet - Outsource monitoring and compliance - Provinces to implement in their jurisdiction - Implement POS on professional services like doctor's and lawyer's, for sales tax and income tax presumption - Consider hedonic income estimation of professional's income for income tax collection
-MARKETS AND EXPORTS

-(1) Real Estate Market

-- (2) Cities

-- (3) Internet for All

-- (4) Street vending as employment

-- (5) Sports

-- (6) Agriculture Market

-- (7) Export Sector

-- (8) Setting up Sports Market
+FACILITATING INVESTMENT